-NOTE: the signal handlers use unsafe operations, so there is no guarantee they will work, or that they will work as expected.
+NOTE : the signal handlers use unsafe operations, so there is no guarantee they will work, or that they will work as expected.
 Testing indicates they work in most situations and improve operations where needed but it is not 100% reliable or safe code.
 They make use of atomic variables, mutexes, and other constructs that are not technically safe in signal handlers.
 The primary use case is program termination so the effects are minimized and they usually work, but the unsafe nature of them should be kept in mind.

-''' / Load a custom signal handler to execute prior to the abort signal handler.

-@details This function is not 100% reliable it will most likely work but uses some.
+''' / load a custom signal handler to execute prior to the abort signal handler @details This function is not 100% reliable it will most likely work but uses some.

--functions and

-techniques that are not 100% guaranteed to work in a signal handler and in worst case it could deadlock.
-That is somewhat unlikely given usage patterns but it is possible.
-The callback has signature HelicsBool(handler)(int) and it will.
+→functions and techniques that are not 100% guaranteed to work in a signal handler and in worst case it could deadlock.
+That is somewhat unlikely given usage patterns but it is possible/ void helicsLoadSignalHandlerCallback(helics_bool (handler)(int)); '''